Volumetry outputs are provided in comma-separated-values files (extension .csv).

 - Centroid coordinates (x, y, z)

-The first three columns, x, y, z define the coordinates for the geometric center, or centroid, of the region or tissue corresponding to that row.
+The first three columns, x, y, z define the coordinates for the geometric centre, or centroid, of the region or tissue corresponding to that row.
 It is calculated by averaging the coordinates of all voxels belonging to that tissue/region.

 Derived measures such as intra-cranial volume (ICV) or brain parenchymal fraction (BPF) have 0-values in these fields.